 6.6 Animals/Pets.
 No animals of any kind shall be raised, bred, or kept in or about the Common Area except in accordance with the rules and regulations governing pets that may be adopted by the Board from time to time.
 Any approved pet shall be confined, leashed or otherwise controlled at all times when outside any Unit, and pets shall not be left alone in the Common Area.
 No Owner shall permit any pet to be a nuisance, which includes but is not limited to excessive barking, biting or growling, and an Owner shall immediately remove such Owner’s pet waste from public or private property including the Common Area.
 The Board may adopt, amend or repeal the Association Rules from time to time governing pets or animals as provided in this Declaration.

 6.7 Signs.
 No signs of any kind, including, without limitation, “for sale” and “open house” signs or commercial signs, shall be displayed on or from any portion of the Property without the consent of the Board.
-Notwithstanding the foregoing, Declarant shall have the right to display “for sale” or “for rent” signs on the Property.

 6.8 Rules and Regulations.
 No Owner, or an Owner’s lessee, occupant or invitee, shall violate the Association Rules as defined in Section 7.4.1.4.

 6.9 Renting and Leasing.
-In order to maintain the character of the Project as primarily a housing community for owner-occupants, and to assure that the Project meets the requirements of institutional first mortgagees, institutional and governmental agency guarantors, and mortgage insurers necessary to qualify buyers and Owners and/or the Project for owner-occupant residential financing, no more than thirty percent (30%) of the total Units shall be leased at all times, in accordance with the terms of this Section, following the date the Declarant transfers title to a single Unit.
+In order to maintain the character of the Project as primarily a housing community for owner-occupants, and to assure that the Project meets the requirements of institutional first mortgagees, institutional and governmental agency guarantors, and mortgage insurers necessary to qualify buyers and Owners and/or the Project for owner-occupant residential financing, no more than thirty percent (30%) of the total Units shall be leased at all times, in accordance with the terms of this Section.

 6.9.1 Approval to Lease.
 The Association shall maintain a list of Units that are leased.
-Following the date the Declarant transfers title to a single Unit, if an Owner desires to lease a Unit, such Owner shall provide written notice to the Association at least thirty (30) days prior to the proposed commencement date of any such lease.
+If an Owner desires to lease a Unit, such Owner shall provide written notice to the Association at least thirty (30) days prior to the proposed commencement date of any such lease.
 If the Association receives notice of intent to lease a Unit from an Owner, and such lease will not increase the number of leased Units above the thirty percent (30%) maximum limit, then the Association shall provide written notice of the approval of such lease to the requesting Owner.

 6.9.2 Leasing Wait List.
 If the Association receives a notice of intent to lease a Unit from an Owner, and the number of Owner-occupied Units is or would be more than the thirty percent (30%) maximum limit, the Owner providing such notice of intent to lease shall be notified by the Association that the thirty percent (30%) maximum limit is exceeded.
 The Association shall maintain a list of Owners that sought permission to lease their Units but were unable to do so due to the thirty percent (30%) maximum limit, which list shall be maintained according to the date of each Owner’s request to lease.